rkuma183/wilsonmar.github.io/_posts/2017-02-12-scaled-agile.md

    A quote is offered in each abstract above.

-   The Rally / CA Agile Central tool adds:
+   The Rally / CA Agile Central tool adds these concepts:

 0. Each "Workspace" holds projects for each organization in CA Agile Central.
 0. A <strong>defect suite</strong> groups defects together